fusionengine-org/fusion/CONTRIBUTING.md

 # Contributing
 We are happy and welcome if you want to contribute to fusion engine.
 But please consider a few details before continuing:
 - Branch: Please when working on your fork, work in the dev branch, because we only will accept commits to the dev branch.
+It will later be released with the next version of fusion.
 - Explain: Please explain why this should be considered and merged.
 - Test: Please test your code before even opening a new pull request.
 - Documentation: Please, if your adding something new, like a feature, please document everything.